 Several factors contribute to the development of canine hip dysplasia.
 These include genetics, as well as factors in the dog’s environment such as diet and daily habits.
 Because of the genetic component, unfortunately, some breeds (especially large or giant breeds) are more susceptible to the disease.
 The top 10 breeds of dogs that are most likely to develop hip dysplasia are:

 These larger dogs tend to develop hip dysplasia later in life, often after the age of seven.

 Due to their sizable frame, weight distribution, and genetic predisposition to the disease, America’s most popular breed of dog is also one of the most at risk for hip dysplasia.

 Watch your Rottweiler carefully to ensure a normal gait.
-If you notice them walking with a limp or leaning to one direction, it could be a sign of hip problems.
+If you notice them walking with a limp or leaning in one direction, it could be a sign of hip problems.

 Due to their large size, these gentle giants are on the list of dogs most prone to degenerative joint conditions.
 As with all dogs, keeping them at a healthy weight can lessen the risk of mobility issues.

-Breeding practices in French Bulldogs has made them susceptible to a variety of physical conditions, including hip dysplasia.
+Breeding practices in French Bulldogs have made them susceptible to a variety of physical conditions, including hip dysplasia.